Skip to main content

 Degree Authorization

 Any private or out-of-state institution wishing to operate as a degree-granting institution in the state must seek authorization from the Washington Student Achievement Council (WSAC).
 "Operate" is defined as having a physical presence—anything from a campus to a mailing address or phone or fax number, advertising and recruiting that specifically targets residents of the state, or offering distance learning degree programs that include required field placements which take place in Washington State.
-The list of currently authorized institutions is available here on the tab titled "Authorized Institutions."
+The list of currently authorized institutions is available on our Colleges & Institutions webpage

 Degree Authorization